google-deepmind/mujoco/doc/XMLreference.rst

    warning is generated.
 The actual number of contacts is stored in mjData.ncon.
 If this value is negative, the compiler will use a heuristic to guess an appropriate number.
 :at:`nstack`: :at-val:`int, "-1"`
-   This attribute specifies the size of the pre-allocated stack in mjData, in units of sizeof(mjtNum) which is currently defined as double; thus the size in bytes is 8 times larger.
+   This attribute specifies the size of the preallocated stack in mjData, in units of sizeof(mjtNum) which is currently defined as double; thus the size in bytes is 8 times larger.
 The custom stack is used by all MuJoCo functions that need dynamically allocated memory.
 We do not use heap memory allocation at runtime, so as to speed up processing as well as avoid heap fragmentation.
 Note that the internal allocator keeps track of how much stack space has ever been